dziegel/cpp_statemachine_generator/README.md

 ## Introduction

-This is a C++ statemachine generator that generates statemachines based on https://github.com/dziegel/cpp_event_framework from an XMI model (e.g. created via Eclipse Papyrus).
+This is a C++ statemachine generator that generates statemachines based on https://github.com/dziegel/cpp_event_framework from an XMI model (e.g. created via Eclipse Papyrus https://www.eclipse.org/papyrus/).
 The code generation tool used is Acceleo https://www.eclipse.org/acceleo/.

 ## Current state